 To accelerate the development and commercialization of CRISPR/Cas9-based products in multiple therapeutic areas, we have formed, and intend to seek other opportunities to form, strategic alliances with collaborators who can augment our leadership in CRISPR/Cas9 therapeutic development.
-We have existing collaboration agreements with Regeneron, AvenCell Therapeutics, Inc., SparingVision, Kyverna Therapeutics, Inc. ("Kyverna"), and ONK Therapeutics, Ltd ("ONK").
-See Note 7, "Collaborations and Other Arrangements" of our condensed consolidated financial statements of this Quarterly Report on Form 10-Q for additional information related to the terms of the agreements between us and our collaborators.
+We have existing collaboration agreements with Regeneron, AvenCell Therapeutics, Inc. ("AvenCell"), SparingVision SAS ("SparingVision"), Kyverna Therapeutics, Inc. ("Kyverna"), ONK Therapeutics, Ltd ("ONK") and ReCode Therapeutics, Inc. ("ReCode").
+See Note 7, "Collaborations and Other Arrangements" of our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for additional information related to the terms of the agreements between us and our collaborators.